RobertObrochta/yout_downloader/README.md

 ## Deployment

 ## Tasklist
+- [ ] refactor (all)
+- [ ] possibly change resetting tor circuit via bringing window to front and using native keybinding
-- [ ] read title/artist from youtube and place within yout.com's form
+- [x] read title/artist from youtube and place within yout.com's form